MissKhemmie/First-Excel-Dashboard/README.md

 /data: This folder contains the raw data downloaded from Kaggle.https://www.kaggle.com/datasets/mesumraza/real-world-fake-dataset-for-practice

-/analysis: This folder contains the Excel file that was used to analyze the data and build the dashboard.
-It also contains any intermediate files that were created during the analysis process.
+/analysis and output: This folder contains the Excel file that was used to analyze the data and build the dashboard.
+It also contains any intermediate files that were created during the analysis process as well as the final Excel dashboard file. (https://github.com/MissKhemmie/First-Excel-Dashboard/files/10819245/Call.Center_Dashboard.xlsx)

-/output: This folder contains the final output files, such as the Excel dashboard file and any charts or tables that were exported from the dashboard.

-/docs: This folder contains any documentation related to the project, such as a README file explaining how to use the dashboard and any notes on the data or analysis process.

-Files:

-/data/data.csv: The raw data file downloaded from Kaggle.https://www.kaggle.com/datasets/mesumraza/real-world-fake-dataset-for-practice

-/analysis/analysis.xlsx: The Excel file used for data analysis and dashboard creation.https://www.kaggle.com/datasets/mesumraza/real-world-fake-dataset-for-practice/download?datasetVersionNumber=2

-/output/dashboard.xlsx: The final Excel dashboard file.(https://github.com/MissKhemmie/First-Excel-Dashboard/files/10819245/Call.Center_Dashboard.xlsx)

-/docs/README.md: A detailed explanation on how to use the dashboard and any additional notes.

 Instructions for Use: